COMP2150-Game-Design/COMP2150-Prac-11/README.md

 * What information is better left off the card, so as not to clutter it too much?
 * Where do you need words, and where can symbols/iconography be used instead?

 Spend some time thinking about this, and try designing the card with a rough template-like layout.
 Start with pen and paper.
+You can create cards with custom sizes on playingcards.io, but by default they have a 2x3 size, so start by working within that restriction.
+We have provided a number of print-outs of a blank card sheet with these dimensions that you can get started with - ask your instructor for one (you'll need your own pen/pencil).

 Note that if your game has multiple types of cards, that's okay.
 Pick the one you consider the most crucial (or, if possible, coordinate with another group member to work on a different card design - you can sync up later).

 Once you've got a template, take another look at it and ask yourself:
 * Have I effectively used conventions to make this readable?
 E.g., having resources required to do something in a simple icon-number format in the top right of the card is a common approach.